entur/owasp-orb/README.md

     suppressionFiles = ["$projectDir/dependencycheck-base-suppression.xml"] // specify a list of known issues which contain false-positives

     data {
-        directory = System.properties['user.home'] + "/.owasp-dependency-check"
+        directory = System.properties['user.home'] + "/.owasp-dependency-check" // must correspond with CircleCI-configuration
     }
 }
 ```

-where the data directory must correspond to the orb job parameter `cve_data_directory` (default value is `~/.owasp-dependency-check` like in the configuration above).
+where the data directory __must correspond__ to the orb job parameter `cve_data_directory` (default value is `~/.owasp-dependency-check` like in the configuration above).

 ## Details